toptal/chewy/README.md

 ```

 And don't even ask how is it possible, it is a witchcraft.
-Obviously not every type definition might be compiled, so use reasonable formatting to make `method_source` to be able to extract field value proc sources.
+Obviously not every type of definition might be compiled, so use reasonable formatting to make `method_source` be able to extract field value proc sources.
 Also value procs with splat arguments are not supported right now.
-However, it is possible that your type definition will be supported by Witchcraft™ technology out of the box in the most of the cases.
+However, it is quite possible that your type definition will be supported by Witchcraft™ technology out of the box in the most of the cases.

 ### Types access